 How to Pressure Wash a Car

-Lightly rinse heavy dirt off the vehicle with water from top to bottom.
+- Lightly rinse heavy dirt off the vehicle with water from top to bottom.
 Use low pressure and spray more than 3 feet away from the vehicle.

-Spray soap onto the vehicle using either the detergent tank in your pressure washer or a foam cannon.
+- Begin spraying detergent onto the vehicle using either the detergent tank in your pressure washer or a foam cannon.

-Spray soap in the wheel wells and under the vehicle if desired.
+- Start spraying detergent into the wheel wells and under the vehicle if desired.

-If spraying too close, you could strip paint and cause other damage.
+- If spraying too close, you could strip paint and cause other damage.

-The car will need rinsed more thoroughly than when hand-washed because soap reaches more cracks and crevices when using a pressure washer.
+- The car will need rinsed more thoroughly than when hand-washed because soap reaches more cracks and crevices when using a pressure washer.

-Best Pressure Washer for Car Detailing
+Tips for Using a Pressure Washer for Car Detailing

 Is High-Pressure Car Cleaning Right for You?

-If you don’t have time to wash by hand, it is a much quicker process.
+- If you don’t have time to wash by hand, it is a much quicker process.
 You don’t even need any materials, as self-serve car wash stations are common and easy to find.

-To minimize scratches, especially on black cars.
+- To minimize scratches, especially on black cars.
 Black cars are notorious for swirl marks and scratches caused by hand-washing, so high-pressure car cleaning could be the best option to prevent this damage.

 - To easily clean larger vehicles.
 Larger vehicles can be difficult and time-consuming to wash by hand.
 High pressure cleaning makes this easier and more effective.

-To quickly clean vehicles that don’t need a perfect wash.
+- To quickly clean vehicles that don’t need a perfect wash.
 Not all vehicles need a spotless clean, such as work trucks.

-Use a safe PSI for washing cars (2,000 PSI or less)
+- Use a safe PSI for washing cars (2,000 PSI or less)

-Use a nozzle tip greater than 25 degrees
+- Use a nozzle tip greater than 25 degrees

-A foam cannon will break up dirt more than using your detergent tank
+- A foam cannon will break up dirt more than using your detergent tank

-Use caution when pressure washing closer than 6 inches
+- Use caution when pressure washing closer than 6 inches

-Use caution when pressure washing older cars with rough, fragile paint jobs
+- Use caution when pressure washing older cars with rough, fragile paint jobs

-Keep track of the parts of the car that you haven’t washed to avoid missing spots
+- Keep track of the parts of the car that you haven’t washed to avoid missing spots